 Instructional Lab Specialist and Laboratory Manager

 Mr. George Tseng is an instructional laboratory specialist and Laboratory Manager with Pathways to Stem Cell Science.
 Formally Mr. Tseng was a research associate at City of Hope’s Department of Cancer Biology studying the effects of androgens in the pathogenesis of prostrate cancer.
-Mr. Tseng is a graduate of the highly regarded biotechnology program at Pasadena City College where he also participated in the prestigious CIRM Bridges to Stem Cell Research Program.
-His research at USC focused on developing industrial methods for deriving and characterizing induced pluripotent stem cells.
+Mr. Tseng is a graduate of the highly regarded biotechnology and CIRM Bridges to Stem Cell Research programs at Pasadena City College.
+Formerly a research intern at USC, his work focused on developing industrial methods for deriving and characterizing induced pluripotent stem cells.
 Mr. Tesng is an incredibly gifted scientist who plays an important role in overseeing the laboratory, teaching students and completing contract research projects.